pranavrc/tenor/README.md

 The grouping could simply mean that the *one* beats are more emphasized (preferably using notes), than the others (could contain notes or rests).

-For example, the song *Flower Punk* by Frank Zappa, a song with interchanging 5/4 and 7/4 measures, could be counted using the following meter:
+For example, the song *Flower Punk* by Frank Zappa, a song with interchanging 5/4 and 7/4 measures, can be counted using the following meter:

 ```
 one-two - one-two-three